-It depends on where you live, your family's needs, and the steps your child care facility takes to help prevent the spread of
+It depends on where you live, the health of your child and other family members, and the steps your child care facility or provider takes to help prevent the spread of

 COVID-19.
 The American Academy of Pediatrics